Positions currently available

 Berkeley Rep accepts script submissions only from agents, writers, and theatre artists with whom we have an existing professional relationship.
-We prefer to receive scripts during the producing season (September–May) rather than during the summer (June–August).
+We are not able to accept any unsolicited scripts; the volume of material we consider each year prohibits this.

 Thank you for your interest in Berkeley Repertory Theatre.

 Join our mailing list and receive notifications of application deadlines, public presentations, and more.

 Berkeley Repertory Theatre typically offers an 11-month fellowship program for serious-minded, highly motivated individuals who are ready to embark upon a professional theatre career.
 Fellows are directly exposed to the Theatre’s daily operations and given the opportunity to learn alongside an accomplished company of artists, administrators, guest directors, and designers.